Revision summary help for the 9-1 AQA GCSE BIOLOGY 1st Exam Paper 1 - learning objectives

 3.1.6 Human defence systems

 You should be able to explain the nonspecific defence systems of the human body against pathogens.
-The human body defends itself against the entry of pathogens:
+The human body defends itself against the entry of pathogens including:

 You should be able to explain the role of the immune system in the defence against disease.
 If a pathogen enters the body the immune system tries to destroy the pathogen.
 White blood cells help to defend against pathogens by: